thoughtbot-upcase-exercises/introduce-parameter-object/README.md

 which currently takes up to five parameters.
 This abstraction pattern leads to cleaner code and helps to naturally group parameters.

+You may want to read about a related smell: [data clumps](http://sourcemaking.com/refactoring/data-clumps).

 Exercise!
 ---------